AlienVault-OTX/ApiV2/README.md

 However - it isn't designed to provide detailed information.
 In particular it is no replacement for more detailed APIs such as VirusTotal, TotalHash and PassiveTotal.

 # Limits
-Please limit all requests to one every ten seconds.
-To maintain perforamnce, IP addresses that don't adhere to this may be banned.
+Please limit all requests to no more than one request every ten seconds.

+Brief bursts of requests that exceed this (eg; if you're using Maltego to enrich a large set of indicators) are ok so long as they don't significantly impact the performance of the server.

+If you require faster acccess than this please drop me a line at threatcrowd@gmail.com and I can raise it - the broad principal is that faster access is fine, so long as it doesn't impact the performance for other users.

 # Terms and Conditions
 I make no guarantees as to the availability or veracity of results.